Gedeon Richter PLC (BUD:RICHTER)

 CEO, Gedeon Richter

-So Grovelis continues to be an innovative product which is well liked and has a lot of, there's a clear runway in both US, Europe both, well, all of US, Europe, and Japan.
+Right.
+On the contraceptive product, first of all, thank you for the question.
+It's our fastest growing contraceptive at the moment.
+In many markets, it's already market leader, and the feedback on safety efficacy and just generally the attitude of both patients and doctors to this drug is very, very positive.
+Drovelis continues to be an innovative product which is well-liked and has a clear runway in all of U.S., Europe, and Japan.
 As for Donesta, the file indeed has been submitted.
 It has been formally accepted, so it's under review now.
 We'll know more when the questions come.
-We'll see to what extent it can, be promoted for a broad range of menopause patients.
+We'll see to what extent it can be promoted for a broad range of menopause patients.
+This is still a question mark.

 Gábor Orbán